-For more than 30 years, the Flint Animal Cancer Center (FACC) has been at the forefront of understanding the fundamental mechanisms of cancer biology, disease diagnosis, and development of effective therapies.
-Our focus is on comparative oncology, to improve the prevention, diagnosis and treatment of cancer in pet animals and translate our research and knowledge to also benefit people with cancer.
-To support that work, FACC has 12 laboratories that study many aspects of cancer, including cancer biology, clinical pathology, clinical immunology, and experimental therapeutics.
-Our staff include both basic “bench” researchers and clinical researchers.
-Most of our clinical researchers focus on clinical trials that allow our patients to potentially benefit from the latest diagnostics and treatments that are not yet on the market.
+For 40 years, the Flint Animal Cancer Center has been at the forefront of understanding the fundamental mechanisms of cancer biology, disease diagnosis, and the development of effective therapies.
+Our focus is on comparative oncology to improve the prevention, diagnosis, and treatment of cancer in pet animals, and translate our research and knowledge also to benefit people with cancer.
+To support that work, the Flint Animal Cancer Center has 13 established research programs that study many aspects of cancer, including cancer biology, clinical pathology, clinical immunology, and experimental therapeutics.

-A high-throughput service laboratory offers clinical screening and diagnosis of lymphoproliferative diseases in dogs.
+A high-throughput service laboratory offering clinical screening and diagnosis of lymphoproliferative diseases in dogs.
 Characterization of lymphatic cancers through immunophenotypic and molecular assays is frequently incorporated into research protocols.

-Advanced preclinical models are available to study orthopedic cancers or trauma that put limbs at risk.
+The Musculoskeletal Oncology and Trauma lab offers advanced preclinical models to study orthopedic cancers or trauma that put limbs at risk.
 Mesenchymal stem cell strategies for massive defect repair is of current emphasis.

 The pharmacology facilities serve as the Shared Resource for the CU Comprehensive Cancer Center and also represents the pharmacology core for the Colorado Clinical and Translational Science Institute at the CU Medical School.
 Recent upgrades to state-of-the-art analytic technology were accomplished in 2014.
 All assay development, PK/PD and modeling services are available (GLP if needed).